jmetzdorf7/AWS-CDK-Deployment-1a/technical_design.md

 10. Cost Considerations
 11. Risks & Mitigations
 12. Future Enhancements
+13. Document Change Log
+14. Repository Snapshot

 ---

 ## 1. Overview

 This document outlines the technical design for the AWS infrastructure deployed using AWS CDK (Cloud Development Kit).
-The goal is to provide a scalable, secure, and maintainable cloud environment for the target application/workloads.
+The goal is to provide a scalable, secure, and maintainable cloud environment[...]

 ---